 - Utilise all operational data across the organisation

 Documented and international experience

-- improved skills of staff and contractors, and
+- Improved skills of staff

 - Field surveys, system analyses and system design

-- Instrumentation planning and implementation and online hydraulic modelling
+- Instrumentation planning and implementation

-- Performance monitoring and performance improvements through balanced scorecard principles of continuous improvements
+- Performance monitoring and performance improvements through balanced scorecard principles

-- Project management, planning, coordination, and construction supervision
+- Project management, planning, coordination, and supervision

 - Quality control on works specifications and material specifications